-Burmese craftsman over the millenia have perfected the art of sculpting Buddha statues from many different types of materials.
+Burmese craftsman over the millennia have perfected the art of sculpting Buddha statues from many different types of materials.
 The most popular being wood, bronze, alabaster, marble and the not so common light and durable hollow lacquer Buddha statues, which are often under appreciated, considering that they take several months to complete.
 Hollow Lacquer Buddha statues are light and often times can be mistaken for wooden Buddha statues.

 Buddha statues in Burma are made in many different sizes with some just a few centimeters in height to several meters in height or length, and all sizes in between.
-Burmese Buddha statues are often embellished with thayo lacquer decoration, glass mosaics and frequently gilded.
+The Burmese style Buddha statues are frequently embellished with thayo lacquer decoration, glass mosaics and often gilded.

 In all monasteries and pagoda’s throughout Burma, now referred to as Myanmar, you will see many Buddha statues.
 Each monastery houses several Buddha statues.
 The most common is the Buddha seated in the lotus position (crossed legged) with soles upraised resting on the thighs.
 This posture is referred to as the virasana posture, usually with the right leg crossed over the left.

 Of the 37 mudras the most common hand gestures found in the Myanmar Buddha statue is the Bhumisparsa Mudra, “earth touching position”, depicting his moment of enlightenment when he called the earth to witness.
 The left hand rests in the lap with the palm facing upwards and the right hand bent over the right knee.